LGBT Bristol was the brand name of the Bristol Lesbian, Gay, Bisexual and Transgender Forum.

 What we did

-- We challenge homophobia and transphobia in Bristol and the wider community.
+- We challenged homophobia, biphobia and transphobia in Bristol and the wider community.

-- We circulate and publicise information about local and national LGBT support groups.
+- We circulated and publicised information about local and national LGBT+ support groups and events.

-- We promote services, events and social groups that are targeted at LGBT communities in Bristol and the surrounding area.
+- We promoted services, events and social groups that are targeted at LGBT+ communities in Bristol and the surrounding area.

-- That Bristol’s LGBT communities and venues respect all strands of all minority groups and are supportive of LGBT people who identify with more than one equality group (eg. asian disabled gay man, black lesbian single parent).
+- That Bristol’s LGBT+ communities and venues respect all strands of all minority groups and are supportive of LGBT+ people who identify with more than one equality group (intersectional – eg. Asian disabled gay man, black lesbian single parent).